karmacoma/lisk-rake/README.md

 ### Todo

-* Add "get_balances" task to check balance of each node
+* Add "get_balances" task to check the balance of each node
 * Write test suite, fix bugs

 ### Donations